vtapia5070/front-end-questions/README.md

 3. Is attribute similar to property?
 4. What are the different ways to get an element from DOM?
 5. Describe event propagation.
+6. Describe the differences between event bubbling and event capturing.

 ## Javascript Algorithm Questions
 1. Verify a prime number?